otvam/pypeec/docs/format.md

 "mesh_type": "voxel"

 # definition of the voxel structure
 "data_voxelize":
+    # definition of the voxel structure
-    # array with the number of voxels (x, y, and z directions)
+    #   - n: array with the number of voxels (x, y, and z directions)
+    #   - d: array with the voxel dimensions (x, y, and z directions)
+    #   - c: array with the coordinates of the voxel structure center (x, y, and z directions)
+    "param":
         "n": [4, 4, 3]

-    # array with the voxel dimensions (x, y, and z directions)
         "d": [10.0e-3, 10.0e-3, 10.0e-3]

-    # array with the coordinates of the voxel structure center (x, y, and z directions)
         "c": [0.0, 0.0, 0.0]

     # definition of the voxel indices of the different domains
     #   - dict of arrays with the domain name and the voxel indices